rackerlabs/rackspace-how-to/content/general/managing-role-based-access-control-rbac.md

 8. When you are finished, scroll to the bottom and click **Create User**.

-  **Note:** After a user has been assigned a custom role, this role cannot be changed to a multi-product role through the Cloud Control Panel.
-For more information about changing a custom role to a full access or read-only access role, see [Known issues and suggested workarounds for RBAC](/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac).
+  **Note:** After a user has been assigned a custom role, that custom role cannot be modified.
+However, if an existing user is assigned the Account Administrator role at the account level, that action will overwrite all product-level custom roles.
+For more information, see [Known issues and suggested workarounds for RBAC](/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac).

 ### Suggested role configurations